luzvpascal/MDPworkshop/README.md

 # Tutorial and solutions

 The folder tutorial contains the R script we will complete during the tutorial.
-The folder solutions contains the solutions.
+The folder solutions contains potential solutions and will be shared at the end of the workshop.